What Is Evidence-Based Parenting? + 12 Resources To Start With

 Evidence-based parenting is fast becoming a popular approach for parenting — and with good reason.
 In an age of misinformation and over-abundance of content, it can be hard to figure out who and what to trust.
 Parents find that turning to tried and true methods based on research that demonstrates positive outcomes can be the most reliable way to approach parenting.

-Since there isn’t a central clearinghouse spelling out exactly what is evidence-based and what isn’t, let’s dive into how you can determine if a source of parenting information is trustworthy.
+Since there isn’t one authority spelling out exactly what is evidence-based and what isn’t, we will jump into how you can determine if a source of parenting information is trustworthy.
 Then I’ll guide you towards resources that will help hone your parenting skills with evidence-based parenting practices.

 In this post explaining what evidence-based parenting is all about, you’ll learn: